SCIP

 EU Adds n-Hexane and 4,4'-[2,2,2-trifluoro-1-(trifluoromethyl)ethylidene]diphenol to REACH Candidate List

-ECHA added n-hexane and BPAF to the REACH Candidate List as Substances of Very High Concern (SVHCs) on February 4, 2026.
-This triggers immediate supply chain disclosure and SCIP reporting requirements, with a critical August 2026 deadline for article notifications to ECHA.
+ECHA added n-hexane and BPAF to the REACH Candidate List as Substances of Very High Concern on February 4, 2026.
+Impacted businesses must now manage mandatory SCIP reporting, supply chain disclosures, and potential loss of EU Ecolabel eligibility for affected products.

 European Commission Highlights Bioeconomy Measures And Environmental Simplification Agenda

-The European Commission has launched a major environmental simplification and bioeconomy agenda, proposing to discontinue the SCIP database and streamline reporting across chemicals, waste, and industrial emissions.
-This signals a strategic shift toward integrated data management via the Digital Product Passport, requiring businesses to prepare for consolidated circular economy requirements and reduced administrative friction.
+The European Commission has unveiled a major environmental simplification agenda to streamline reporting and replace the SCIP database with the Digital Product Passport.
+This signals a strategic shift toward integrated data management, requiring businesses to prepare for consolidated circular economy requirements and reduced administrative friction across supply chains.

 ECHA Member State Committee Identifies n-Hexane and Bisphenol AF as SVHCs